 The taxpayers must be aware of some important facts.

-- Never ever the IRS call and demand for instant payment through debit cards or gift cards.
+- Never ever the IRS call and demand instant payment through debit cards or gift cards.

-- Generally, the Internal Revenue Service will mail you about the due amount.
+- Generally, the Internal Revenue Service will mail you the due amount.

 - You can ask questions and clarify your doubts if you really get an official call from the IRS.